 You don’t have to upgrade apartments or buy a bigger home when you’re having a baby.
-In fact, count us among the uber-impressed for how these creative parents made room for baby in converted closets, upgraded offices, or master bedroom nooks.
+In fact, count us among the uber-impressed for how these creative parents made room for baby in converted closets, upgraded offices and master bedroom nooks.

-Living in an expensive neighborhood in New York City, one dad decided to transform his bedroom’s 7ft x 5ft closet into a nursery—a move he estimates saved them $10,000 in additional rent they would have paid for a larger place.
+In an expensive neighborhood in New York City, one dad decided to transform his bedroom’s 7-by-5 closet into a nursery—a move he estimates saved him and his wife $10,000 in additional rent they would have paid for a larger place.
 By keeping everything white, the look felt fresh and cozy instead of annoyingly cramped.
 Read more about how he did it at Pip and Pea.

 3. The master bedroom nook

 If your bedroom has extra space for a crib or an architectural feature that is a good fit, you can convert a small nook in your master into a corner oasis for your little one.
-Make it all work by complimenting your master bedroom’s design in your baby’s très chic space.
+Make it all work by complementing your bedroom’s design with your baby’s très chic space.
 Get more inspiration from Tabitha’s bedroom at Fresh Mommy Blog.

 Sometimes a mama’s gotta do what a mama’s gotta do.
 And sometimes that means working and having a baby.
 In the same room.

-You can definitely combine an office space with space for baby—and strategically work around your little one’s naptime as you try to get things done while at home.
-Read more about The Sweetest Digs.
+You can definitely combine an office space with space for baby—and strategically work around your little one’s nap time to get things done at home.
+Read more about this conversion at The Sweetest Digs.

 5. Baby bunk beds